Need a guide through the world of games? Our newsletter shows you why play matters.

 What is Discord?

 Simply put, Discord is an app where users join servers to chat over text, voice, and video.
 It was originally created to ease communication between gamers.
 While many games offer built-in voice chat, they can be unstable, unreliable, and unpleasant, whereas Discord works seamlessly with built-in friend groups and communities.
-The online gaming community is fairly well-versed in the platform due to this connection, but earlier this year, Discord pivoted to showcase its uses for non-gaming community development, offering templates for things like dance classes, study groups, and more.
+The online gaming community is fairly well-versed in the platform due to this connection, but in 2020, Discord pivoted to showcase its uses for non-gaming community development, offering templates for things like dance classes, study groups, and more.

 In terms of organization, it operates much like Reddit or Facebook Groups; servers often are centered around a different fandom, brand, or interest.
 These servers can be small (often created by individual users to connect with their friends), or they can be large organizations with hundreds or even thousands of members.
 In terms of what a server can individually look like, it’s pretty similar to Slack; channels on a server can be organized by different themes and purposes.
-There is some added variation in the ability to have voice channels – which work a little like a conference call that anyone can drop in on –as well as video and live streaming capabilities.
+There is some added variation in the ability to have voice channels – which work a little like a conference call that anyone can drop in on – as well as video and live streaming capabilities.

 Its flexibility in use and purposes lends itself to being a strong potential tool for your brand communications and community engagement.